 Move 5: Export as .docx, not PDF, for Workday-family parsers (+4 to +9 points)

 The problem: PDFs are reliable on Greenhouse and Lever, but Workday's parser still prefers .docx.
-PDFs saved from Canva, Figma, or design tools often embed text as images or non-extractable layers, dropping parse coverage from 95% to under 60%.
+PDFs saved from Canva, Figma, or design tools often embed text as images or non-extractable layers.
+Canva-exported templates have measured ATS parsing accuracy ranging from 52% down to 18% depending on design complexity (scale.jobs analysis, 2026).
 File type alone accounts for 8% of technical rejections (ResumeAdapter, 2026).

 The fix: Default to .docx.
 Use PDF only when the posting explicitly requires it (federal, academic, some creative roles).
 Never upload a Canva-exported PDF to Workday without testing.